Table of Contents:

 Top 10 Consultant Cover Letter Tips

-Let’s next dive into the top 10 management consulting cover letter tips.
-We’ve amassed these over years and years of experience helping candidates write winning cover letters.
+Let’s next dive into our top 10 management consulting cover letter tips.
+We’ve amassed these over 10+ years of experience helping candidates write winning cover letters.
 Don’t worry, we include free consulting cover letter samples later on!

 A good management consulting cover letter should include these five components:

-The introduction should be a short but sweet paragraph that briefly discusses your background, the position you are applying for, and the locations of the offices you are interested in.
+The introduction should be a short paragraph that gives a brief overview of your background, the position you are applying for, and gives an overview of the skills you’ll highlight through the rest of the letter.

 Avoid sounding generic with the descriptions of your past experiences.
 Details will help you stand out amongst the sea of candidates.

-For instance, here’s a bad example: “My previous experiences and projects have given me a strong set of team and leadership skills.”
+For instance, here’s a bad example: “My previous experiences and projects have given me a strong set of leadership skills.”

 Your management consulting cover letter should demonstrate that you’re able to communicate in a concise manner.
-Consulting firms receive thousands and thousands of cover letters, so the last thing they want to read is a candidate’s entire life story.
+Consulting firms receive thousands and thousands of cover letters, so the last thing they want to read is your entire life story.

-Keep your consulting cover letter to a page, max.
+Keep your consulting cover letter to one page, max.

 Of course, don’t come across as arrogant.
 How do you know if you are being arrogant?
 You talk about how much better you are than others at this skill or that ability – be honest about what you are skilled in, but don’t compare yourself to others.